SanderVocke/shoopdaloop/README.md

 # ShoopDaLoop

 ShoopDaLoop is a live looping application for Linux with a few DAW-like features.
+[Documentation](https://sandervocke.github.io/shoopdaloop/) lives here.

 > :warning: **There is no release yet.
 This is in pre-alpha.
 All there is to see on this repo is a preview of things to come.**